JoaoPedro1999/incca_Interview/README.md

 ### Frontend

-Using your favorite programming language:
+Using your favorite programming language and framework, lib and others:

 1. **Create an application.**
 -  1.1 create a name for application.